 For the most part, I’d say Santaluz is a relatively forgiving layout with mostly wide fairway landing areas and greens that offer some bail-out options and run-up areas.
 There are some big bunkers throughout the course that you’ll definitely want to avoid and the hilly terrain also offers an element of challenge as you’re often faced with unlevel stances and approach distances that can be hard to judge.

-The community is beautiful, quite and secluded with some gorgeous homes around the course and some new construction going on, as well.
+The community is beautiful, quiet and secluded with some gorgeous homes around the course and some new construction going on, as well.
 It seems the architectural style here is more of what I’d call a Tuscan-inspired look that is very nice.

 The course was in excellent condition all around.
 The tee boxes and fairways were well-manicured bermuda and the rough was cut low, but still enough to make you work a little as the ball loves to settle down a bit.
 The greens were firm, but receptive.
 They looked a little beat up with a lot of old healing ball marks, but still rolled very smooth and true on putts.
 They were not as fast as they looked, so medium speeds.
 I was only in one fairway bunker and it had good sand.
 The rest looked very well maintained.

 Is Santaluz a must-play private club option in San Diego?
 Probably not, but I think it holds its own against most other high-end private courses in this area, based on my experiences.
 I would certainly recommend playing it if you get a chance to.
 It’s a great overall experience with excellent facilities, a nice staff and a very enjoyable course design.